ISEE Dual Credit Program

 - Admission to UNM as a dual credit student is only valid for one semester at a time.
 All continuing dual credit students must reapply.

-- Incomplete applications will not be considered.
+- Incomplete and late applications will not be considered.
 A complete application must be submitted by the "Application Deadline" listed below.
-A complete application includes: UNM Dual Credit Application Form, NM Dual Credit Request Form, an official high school transcript, and, if applicable, official transcripts from other colleges/universities outside of UNM.
 See details below for all documents.
+A complete application includes:

 - Applications do not need to be submitted in bulk by the ISEE instructor.
 As they are completed individually by students they should be submitted.